 Capital assets are recorded at cost at the date of acquisition or acquisition value at the date of donation in the case of gifts.
 The System follows the State's capitalization policy with a cost equal to or greater than \$5,000 for equipment items, \$100,000 for buildings, building improvements and improvements other than buildings, and \$500,000 for infrastructure items, and an estimated useful life of greater than one year.
 Purchases of library books are capitalized.
 Routine repairs and maintenance are charged to operating expense in the year in which the expense is incurred.
 Outlays for construction in progress are capitalized as incurred.
-Interest expense related to construction is capitalized net of interest income earned on the resources reserved for this purpose (see Note 12).
 The thresholds for software are \$100,000 for purchased software and \$1,000,000 for internally developed software including Enterprise Resource Planning replacements.
-The System capitalizes, but does not depreciate works of art and historical treasures that are held for exhibition, education, research and public service.
+The System capitalizes but does not depreciate works of art and historical treasures that are held for exhibition, education, research and public service.
 These collections are protected and preserved.